Some interesting articles about Steadicams

 JW: I have sold them both, one complete rig (286=Drake) went to Vince

-McGahon in York, the arm off the other went to Channel 5 News, while the
+McGahon in York, the arm off the other went to Channel 5 News, while

 to Nigel Curtain, I think he still has the plate.